SnickerdoodleLabs/protocol/documentation/sdql/README.md

 # Snickerdoodle Query Language (SDQL)

-The Snickerdoodle Query Language defines a schema for communicating with the network of data wallets.
-The SDQL schema is given in the [sdql.schema.json](/documentation/sdql/sdql.schema.json).
+The Snickerdoodle Query Language defines a [json schema](https://json-schema.org/) for communicating with the network of data wallets.
+The SDQL schema is given in [sdql.schema.json](/documentation/sdql/sdql.schema.json) and allows for custom logic to be deployed to groups of data wallets.

 ## Keywords